Beechers, Stowes, and Yankee Strangers

 "A beautifully written, researched, and convincing treatment of an important time and fascinating personalities in Florida’s history."—Mark I. Greenberg, Museum of the Southern Jewish Experience, Jackson, Mississippi

-Arriving in Florida nearly two decades ahead of Henry Flagler, the Beechers found a wild and inaccessible state with small remnants of a slave economy.
-As part of the work of Reconstruction, they dreamed of making the state a haven for freedmen and progressive northerners unhampered by the rest of the South’s racial divisions.
+Arriving in Florida nearly two decades ahead of Henry Flagler, the Beechers found a state inaccessible to outsiders with small remnants of a slave economy.
+As part of the work of Reconstruction, they dreamed of making the state a haven for freedpeople and progressive northerners unhampered by the rest of the South’s racial divisions.
 Settling near Tallahassee and Jacksonville, they worked with Florida’s First Lady, Chloe Merrick Reed, to better education, religion, economics, social and racial relationships, and politics, and they were instrumental in the transformation of Jacksonville from a small seaport to a vibrant city.

 Despite continuing interest in Harriet Beecher Stowe, her years in Florida have remained obscure; even less is known about Charles Beecher during this period.
 Using fresh materials that have never been recorded by the Stowe Center (a major repository of Stowe’s works), John and Sarah Foster fill an important gap in the lives of these celebrated reformers and shed new light on Florida’s history during Reconstruction and the Gilded Age.

-John T. Foster, Jr., professor of anthropology at Florida A&M University in Tallahassee, has published widely in the social sciences and history.
-Sarah Whitmer Foster, professor of sociology and anthropology at Florida A&M University, has published in the areas of comparative studies, the social sciences, and history.
-Together, they have represented a major relief and development organization in Africa.
+John T. Foster, Jr., professor emeritus of anthropology at Florida A&M University, has published widely in the social sciences and history.
+Sarah Whitmer Foster (1945–2015) was professor of sociology and anthropology at Florida A&M University and published in the areas of comparative studies, the social sciences, and history.

 "[It] is not just a tale of Florida's early flirtation with modernization, but a look at the forces and ideas that created the south that exists today.
 The Beechers and Stowes may have lost the battle in the late-nineteenth century, but they evidently have won the war. "- Florida Historical Quarterly